MrBuddyCasino/ESP32_MP3_Decoder/README.md

 If you're using the MAX98357A, connect GND to ground and Vin to +5V (or +3.3V if +5V is unavailable).
 SD can remain unconnected, and GAIN too unless you want to make it louder or lower.
 I also recommend using a potentiometer for volume regulation.

+If you are using PCM5102, you need to pull the XMT pin high for it output audio (0v = mute, 3.3v = unmute) .

 ## Running without the I2S DAC

 If you don't have an I2S codec on hand, there are two options: